MicrosoftDocs/azure-docs/articles/api-management/monitor-api-management.md

     1. **Diagnostic setting name**: Enter a descriptive name.
     1. **Category groups**: Optionally make a selection for your scenario.
     1. Under **Categories**: Select **Logs related to Developer Portal usage**.
 Optionally select other categories as needed.
     1. Under **Destination details**, select one or more options and specify details for the destination.
 For example, archive logs to a storage account or stream them to an event hub.
-[Learn more](/azure/azure-monitor/essentials/diagnostic-settings).
+For more information, see [Diagnostic settings in Azure Monitor](/azure/azure-monitor/essentials/diagnostic-settings).
     1. Select **Save**.

 #### View diagnostic log data